HIMANSHU3107/Terraform-eks-practice/Readme.md

 # EKS Terraform Microservice Deployment

-This project demonstrates how to provision an Amazon EKS cluster using Terraform and deploy a containerized application using Kubernetes manifests.
+This repository is a learning exercise created to practice Terraform structure for EKS/Kubernetes deployments.

 ## Architecture